perftool-incubator/crucible-examples/flexran/README.md

 For example

-	TESTNMAC> run 2 0 5 1001
+	TESTMAC> run 2 0 5 1001

-In a script mode, one can invoke Testmac with the TESTFILE env specifying the test config.
+In a script mode, one can invoke Testmac with the TESTFILE env specifying the test config file.
 For example:

     $ TESTFILE=/opt/flexran/tests/nr5g/fd/testmac_fd_mu0_5mhz.cfg l2.sh